devareus/Eclectic-Token-Sniper/README.md

 The list of watched tokens is stored in a file named *watched-tokens.json* (you can find a template in the release files).
 Multiple entries are supported, with each one having the following attributes:

   - Address: The contract address of the token to watch and snipe
-  - AmountToSnipe: Amount of the base token of the chain (BNB, MATIC, etc) to buy
+  - ParametersSet: The set of parameters for this rule.
+See the [Parameters Section](#parameters-sets) section above
   - StartCheckingAt (optional): Only start checking this token after this date and time
-  - StopCheckingAt (optional): Stop checking this token after the indicated date and time
+  - RemoveAfter (optional): Stop checking and remove this token from the list automatically after the indicated date and time
   - Source (internal use, ignore): Used internally when a token has been added by the Telegram Sniper to keep track of the rule that added it

 The tokens will be automatically removed from the list by the sniper when they're bought (or a buy failed).